Veluthil/My-DevOps-Journey/Project 1 - Multi Tier Web Application Stack Setup Locally/README.md

 - The `db_backup.sql` file is a MySQL dump containing the required database schema.
 To import it into your MySQL server, execute the following command:
   `> mysql -u <user_name> -p accounts < db_backup.sql`

-Absolutely, here's the improved text with all the scripts and commands retained:

 ### Prerequisites

 Ensure you have the following tools and software installed: